 First, measurement validity challenges in ticket data and sample representativeness constrain our analysis.
 A primary contribution of this paper is to present findings from the analysis of a large (more than 55k observations across 216 organizations) and longitudinal (a calendar year) dataset of software work activity data.
 Metrics which are git-based can enhance the measurement validity of our project by providing this large-scale observation, unfiltered by individual perception, in the ecologically valid context of real working teams.
 Nevertheless, measurement validity may also be threatened by the way that data are defined and constructed in the process leading to the creation of variables around tickets: for instance, we rely on a general assumption that teams mark tickets in a fairly accurate and timely manner.
 Our dataset lacked contextual information that could serve to validate team practices around ticket entry, and while we sought to align our assumptions with known practices around these ticketing tools and software workflows, it is important to note that differences in the timeliness and accuracy of ticket entries may be an important factor complicating our ability to understand cycle time.
-This context limitation also applies to our sample of organizations which is non-random and reflects organizations that invested in the software metrics tool that provided that data, and does threaten the generalizability of these results (Baltes and Ralph 2021).